Royal Netherlands Air and Space Force: F-35A

 To replace its F-16 fleet the RNLAF considered the Lockheed Martin F-16 Block 52/60, the Dassault Rafale, the Eurofighter Typhoon, the Saab JAS 39 Gripen, the Boeing F/A-18E/F Super Hornet and the Lockheed Martin F-35A Lightning II.
 In 2002 the Netherlands signed a Memorandum Of Understanding (MOU) to co-develop the F-35 as a 'Tier 2' Partner.
 Two test aircraft were ordered between 2009 and 2011.
 Two F-35A have been delivered for the testing program and for training pilots and maintenance crew.
 This first aircraft is stationed at a base in Florida, US.

 On 17 September 2013 the F-35A was officially selected as the replacement for the Royal Netherlands Air Force F-16 MLU, the Ministry of Defense announced that it will buy 35 additional F-35As between 2014 and 2023, bringing the total to 37, the maximum number fitting the original budget for F-16 replacement.
 In February 2014 Parliament approved the purchase of the first batch of eight F-35A aircraft, to be delivered from 2019.
 The purchase of fifteen additional aircraft was announced by the Dutch government in December 2018 for a third squadron to NATO, totalling 52 jets, the first batch of nine additional aircraft was ordered in 2019.
 In 2022 the acquisition of six additional F-35As was announced to set up a third squadron as requested by NATO.
 In September 2024 the acquisition of six additional aircraft was announced to supplement the existing three squadrons.

+C-390 Millennium

+The RNLASF is expected to receive its first Embraer C-390 Millennium in 2027.
+The C-390 will replace the Lockheed C-130 Hercules.